Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/creating-our-first-angular-project.md

 ## Starting our first Angular project

-Once we have the Angular CLI installed, we can use the following command to generate our first app.
+Once the Angular CLI is installed, we can use the following command to generate our first app.

 ```bash
 ng new angular-app
 ```

-This will ask you if you want to use Routing and which stylesheet pre-processor you want to use.
+This will ask you if you want to use Routing and which stylesheet pre-processor you wish to use.

 I choose Yes for Routing and `SCSS` for the stylesheet.